Listen to This Article:

 If you’re a busy parent or full-time employee considering culinary school, you’re probably wondering how you could possibly fit it into your packed schedule.
 Before you give up on your culinary dreams, consider online culinary school!

-Escoffier’s online programs can provide students with both a great education and maximum flexibility.
+The online programs at Auguste Escoffier School of Culinary Arts can provide students with both a great education and maximum flexibility.
 While online culinary school is a proven system, people often wonder what the daily schedule will look like.

-A week at Auguste Escoffier School of Culinary Arts runs from Wednesday to Tuesday, and not each day will be the same.
-But to get an idea, we’re going to join online student “Emily” on a typical day as she works through her program.
+A week at Escoffier runs from Wednesday to Tuesday, but every day won’t be the same.
+To get an idea of what you can expect, we’re going to join online student “Emily” on a typical day as she works through her program.

 Emily is a busy mom with three kids in school and a part-time job, looking to make a career change.
 Let’s see what a day as an online culinary student could look like for her.